-2013 Central Ohio Singing Competition
+2014 Central Ohio Singing Competition

 Meet the Judges

-Jennifer Whitehead, soprano, is a Columbus native and will graduate from the Ohio State University with a doctorate of musical arts this May.
+Jennifer Whitehead, soprano, is a Columbus native and recently graduated from the Ohio State University with a doctorate of musical arts in voice and singing health.
 She frequently appears in both staged and concert works in central Ohio, where recent roles with Opera / Columbus include Kate Pinkerton in MADAME BUTTERFLY, Guinevere in CAMELOT, Papagena in THE MAGIC FLUTE, and Yum-Yum in THE MIKADO.
 Jennifer has also been extensively involved with the Opera / Columbus education and outreach programs, through which she performed roles in the world premieres of the children’s operas BAREFOOT and SOMEBODY’S CHILDREN, as well as Little Red Riding Hood in LITTLE RED’S MOST UNUSUAL DAY.
 As concert soloist, she has performed with the Columbus Bach Ensemble, the Columbus Symphony, the Westerville Civic Symphony, and the orchestras and choirs at the Ohio State University, Kenyon College, Otterbein University, and Denison University.
-She resides in Westerville, Ohio, and serves on the voice faculty of Otterbein University.
+She resides in Westerville, Ohio where she maintains a private studio and serves on the voice faculty of Otterbein University.